Deepti-Banger/Deepti-Banger/README.md

 <h1 align="center"> Hi 👋, I'm Deepti Banger </h1>

-A passionate student currently pursuing a Masters degree in Artificial Intelligence. <br><br>Driven by curiosity and a desire to make a meaningful impact, I aspire to become an AI engineer.
+A passionate student currently pursuing a Masters degree in Artificial Intelligence. <br><br>Driven by curiosity and a desire to make a meaningful impact, I aspire to become a Data Scientist.
 My goal is to leverage the power of intelligent systems to solve complex problems and contribute to advancements in technology and society.
 <br><br>

 - 🔭 I’m currently working on **Speech Emotion Detection**